replicatedhq/help-center/content/docs/swarm/getting-started/manage-releases.md

 {{< linked_headline "Create Releases" >}}

 The [Replicated vendor portal](https://vendor.replicated.com) provides you with a location to create and release versions of your application to various release channels.
-The vendor portal hosts a built-in YAML editor and linter to help you write and validate YAML for the Replicated Native Scheduler.
+The vendor portal hosts a built-in YAML editor and linter to help you write and validate YAML for the Replicated Swarm Scheduler.

 {{< linked_headline "Promoting Releases" >}}